 “Tuna Dinner” or “Tuna Platter” means there is on average about 25% tuna contained within the product, and “Cat Food with Tuna” means there is just 3% of tuna to be found in the product.
 It is very important to make sure of what you are buying, as it is a question of furry friend’s long-term health.

 This is not dissimilar to dry food in terms of appearance, but rather than crunchy it is chewy.
 Although it would be common sense to assume this was the happy medium between dry and wet food in terms of cost and shelf life, it is not actually a popular choice, nor particularly good for your cat’s health.

 There are other minor varieties available in the market as well based on your cat’s needs.
 Your vet can offer advice on the best type and amount of food to provide your cat, but generally, it is safest to choose a cat food that has been specifically designed to meet the needs of your cat at whatever stage it is at.
 Kitten food should be purchased for kittens for example and stopped once the cat reaches adulthood (when it is one year old.)

 Because of the specialized nature of these types of cat food, it is only possible to buy this type of food on prescription from your vet.
 Talk to your vet if you feel this may be of some benefit to the health of your cat.

 Dry Versus Canned – The Debate

 Some cats will only eat dry food — though that’s often a case of a cat’s will versus a cat owner’s will.
 Still, cats, as cat owners know, have very strong wills, and certainly, it’s better to feed dry if the animal’s general health, or even its life, would be put in peril by drawing a line in the sand over dry versus wet cat foods.

 What About Raw Food?

 This includes raw meat, bone, and organs, similar to what big cats or undomesticated cat species would eat in the wild.
 You can also buy frozen raw cat food designed to closely mimic a cat’s natural prey.
 Dehydrated near-raw foods (steamed to kill pathogens) are another alternative.

 Are By-products Harmful?

 However, others are concerned about just what’s in those byproducts and the quality of their sources, noting that a lack of standards allows the inclusion of animal products that would otherwise not be deemed fit for consumption by humans — or their pets.

 Another concern is pesticide residues, antibiotics, and molds in various pet food ingredients.
 Glyphosate, another Monsanto creation and the active component of the herbicide Roundup, isn’t even tested for by USDA and is a major contaminant of the genetically engineered corn and soy used in pet foods.

 One toddler who habitually snacked from the cat’s bowl of dry food died of an allergic reaction to penicillin, which was found to be in the cat food (Purina Cat Chow) at levels over 600 times the limit allowed in human food products.

 Look Out For Vague Ingredients

 On the other hand, “meat and bone meal” can come from any mammal at all.
 “Animal digest” means soft animal tissue that has been “digested” into liquid form using enzymes.
 Although these are all legal pet food ingredients, top-rated foods don’t use them.

 Another essential thing to keep in mind is that you choose your cat food based on your company’s values.
-The best companies to buy cat food from are the ones who make sure their products are accessible to anyone who wants it (online or in-store), offer quality nutrition (organic, grain-free and novel proteins like bison, for example) and make reading food labels easy.
+The best companies to buy cat food from are the ones who make sure their products are accessible to anyone who wants it (online or in-store), offer quality nutrition (organic, grain free and novel proteins like bison, for example) and make reading food labels easy.

 Some companies go the extra mile by doing their own independent tests.
 Companies that have acted responsibly in the past — such as being forthright with their customers when something has gone wrong — are more likely to do so in the future.

 Iams Cat Food Brand Overview

 The company sells pet food worldwide formulated for cats, dogs, puppies, and kittens.
 Their products are developed by nutritionists and veterinarians and can be found in three main formulas: ProActive Health, Healthy Naturals, and Premium Protection.
 They also manufacture and distribute veterinary formulas for pets with special dietary requirements.

 Paul Iams was an animal nutritionist who founded the Iams Company in 1946 in a small feed mill near Dayton.
 He developed the world’s first animal-based protein and called it Iams 999.
 After expanding the company from $100,000 turnover in 1970 to $900 million in 1999, Mathile sold it to P&G in September 1999.

 The main goal of the company is to offer and create a superior quality of cat meals that would enhance their overall wellness and health.
 They claim to offer the highest quality of ingredients and ensure the safety of your cats.

 They have created specialized formulas for the needs of the cats and to avoid future problems to deal with.
 They help owners in supporting their cats through the best meal and ingredients available.

 Today, Iams is a huge multinational company that has consolidated a large portion of the cat food market.
 Let us explore some of the options available to us in Iams cat food:

 This product also has additional carbohydrates and proteins for maintaining the healthy energy levels of your cat.
-It is a highly recommended meal that supports the overall needs of your cat and uses flavorful chicken recipes that your cat would love.
+It is a highly recommended meal that supports the overall needs of your cat and uses chicken flavor recipes that your cat would love.

-This is a well-known product from Iams that was specially designed for the needs of a younger kitten you may have in your home.
+These Iams wet cat foods are well-known product from Iams that was specially designed for the needs of a younger kitten you may have in your home.
 It comes in twin packs for better servings to your kitten, and it does not have grains that would possibly cause allergies or other problems to them.